Prag8855/aab/content/guides/permanent-residence.md

 You must...

 - [ ] **Have a work visa for 2 to 3 years**
-    2 years if you graduated from a German university, or 3 years otherwise.[^11] If you lived in Germany for 5 years, you can also apply.
+    2 years if you graduated from a German university, or 3 years otherwise.[^11]
 - [ ] **Speak B1 German**[^14]
     You can understand what people say when they talk in a simple language about certain topics.
 - [ ] **Support yourself**
     Your income covers your cost of living.
 If you have children or an unemployed spouse, it also covers their cost of living.
 - [ ] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**
-    If you are employed, you do this automatically.
-You must pay 3 years of pension insurance, or 2 years if you graduated from a German university.[^19]
+    You must pay 3 years of pension insurance, or 2 years if you graduated from a German university.[^19] When you are employed, you automatically pay pension insurance.
 - [ ] **Have [health insurance](/glossary/Krankenversicherung)**

 ### If you have a [freelance visa](/glossary/Freelance%20visa)